mohammedzamakhan/toddmotto.github.io/_posts/2017-02-01-angular-ngfor.md

 </ul>
 ```

-There are a few things happening here, the first you'll notice a `*` character at the beginning of the `ngFor`, we'll come onto what this means in the next section when we look at the `<template>` element.
+There are a few things happening here, the first you'll notice a `*` character at the beginning of the `ngFor`, we'll come onto what this means in the next section when we look at the `<ng-template>` element.
 Secondly, we're creating a context called `contact`, using a "for of" loop - just [like in ES6](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/for...of).

 The `ngFor` Directive will clone the `<li>` and the _child nodes_.
 In this case, the `<contact-card>` is a child node, and a card will be "stamped out" in the DOM for each particular item inside our `contacts` collection.